 The Cherbourg-Octeville Radioecology Laboratory (LRC) is located on the Cherbourg-Octeville campus of the University of Caen in the northern part of the Cotentin peninsula.
-Directed by Denis Maro, it includes 15 permanent staff members: eight engineers, six technicians and a secretary, in addition to PhD students and postdocs.
+It is directed by Denis Maro.

 Context and research themes